-As such, the requirements relating to care and expertise.
-Depending on the area where you live, and the unique laws that apply there, you may need to show:
+The requirements relate to care and expertise.
+Depending on the area you live, and the laws that apply there, you may need to show:

 - That you have prior experience handling venomous or dangerous snakes.
-The authorities want to know that you understand venomous snake behavior.
+The authorities want to know that you’re knowledgeable.

-- That the enclosure you plan on keeping them in is secure.
-It should be of a solid material that’s won’t easily crack or allow gaps for the snake to fit through.
-It’s often mandatory that you keep the cage locked at all times.
+- That the enclosure you plan on keeping the snake in is secure.
+It should be of a solid material that doesn’t have gaps for the snake to fit through.
+It’s often mandatory to keep the cage locked at all times.

 - That you have a valid reason for wanting to own a venomous or dangerous snake.
 Valid reasons include research projects at universities and educational projects at zoos.